 Replevin, also known as "claim and delivery," is an action to recover personal property that was wrongfully taken or detained.
-Unlike other forms of legal recovery, replevin seeks the return of the actual thing itself, as opposed to money damages (the more commonly-sought after remedy).
+Unlike other forms of legal recovery, replevin seeks the return of the actual thing itself, as opposed to monetary damages (the more commonly sought-after remedy).

 Specific examples may include: